Marlamin/WoWFormatTest/README.md

 - also Thoorium

 ## To Do
-- Make WDT preview rectangles clickable (and return the tile that was clicked on)
 - After clicking on rectangles, load ADT
 - 3D rendering (SharpDX or SharpGL?)
 - ADT 3D
 - WMO 3D
 - M2 3D
-- BLP parsing (or use SereniaBLPLib?)
 - Get rid of DBC dependency